ts-taiye/raw-sql-migrate/docs/index.md

     additional_driver_param1: value
     additional_driver_param2: value
 history_table_name: migration history table name
+packages:
+    - package_a
+    - package_b
+    - package_c.package_d
 ```
 where available options are:
 * raw_sql_migrate.engines.postgresql_psycopg2 (requires psycopg2 package)
 * raw_sql_migrate.engines.mysql (requires MySQLdb-python package)

 Also you can pass specific param to drivers connect method, just add this param in database section.
+Packages param is a list of packages where to search for new migration for api.forward command.

 ## Api